DLR-AE/LoadsKernel/README.md

 # References

-Voß, A., “An Implementation of the Vortex Lattice and the Doublet Lattice Method,” Institut für Aeroelastik, Deutsches Zentrum für Luft- und Raumfahrt, Göttingen, Germany, Technical Report DLR-IB-AE-GO-2020-137, Oktober 2020, https://elib.dlr.de/136536/.

-Voß, A., “Loads Kernel User Guide, Version 1.01,” Institut für Aeroelastik, Deutsches Zentrum für Luft- und Raumfahrt, Göttingen, Germany, Technical Report DLR-IB-AE-GO-2020-136, Nov.
+[1] Voß, A., “Loads Kernel User Guide, Version 1.01,” Institut für Aeroelastik, Deutsches Zentrum für Luft- und Raumfahrt, Göttingen, Germany, Technical Report DLR-IB-AE-GO-2020-136, Nov.
 2021, https://elib.dlr.de/140268/.

+[2] Voß, A., “An Implementation of the Vortex Lattice and the Doublet Lattice Method,” Institut für Aeroelastik, Deutsches Zentrum für Luft- und Raumfahrt, Göttingen, Germany, Technical Report DLR-IB-AE-GO-2020-137, Oktober 2020, https://elib.dlr.de/136536/.

+If you use this software for your scientific work, we kindly ask you to include a reference [1,2] in your publications.
+Thank you!

 # Continuous Integration